-The Chinese are well regarded as one of the first cultures who invented the fans, and archeologists have agreed that the oldest known Fan in Asia (from around the 2nd-century BCE) is originated in China, more exactly the Mawangdui tomb in Hunan Province.
+The Chinese are well regarded as one of the first cultures who invented the fans, and archeologists have agreed that the oldest known Fan in Asia (from around the 2nd century BCE) originated in China, more exactly the Mawangdui tomb in Hunan Province.

 This ancient fan is made of woven bamboo and is believed to be used by royalty when they traveled outdoors.

-With that being said, the Shanhan then evolved to be a long-handled fan called the Zhangshan, which is constructed from the thin but durable feathers or silk fabrics.
-Back then, the Zhangshan was mainly used for decoration, and as a part of the emperor honor guard’s uniform.
+With that being said, the Shanhan then evolved to be a long-handled fan called the Zhangshan, which is constructed from thin but durable feathers or silk fabrics.
+Back then, the Zhangshan was mainly used for decoration, and as a part of the emperor’s honor guard’s uniform.